 This again emphasizes Umar’s devotion to people following the Quran alone during his reign after the prophet’s death.
 This shows that Umar advocated for the Quran alone and against the dissemination of Hadith.
 Ironically, if someone made this statement today, they would be called a heretic by the Muslim masses.

-Naturally, the upholding of the Quran alone aligns with the message in the Quran as it should be the only source of religious law for the true followers of Muhammad.
+Naturally, upholding the Quran alone aligns with the message in the Quran as it should be the only source of religious law for the true followers of Muhammad.

 [6:112] We have permitted the enemies of every prophet—human and jinn devils—to inspire in each other fancy words, in order to deceive.
 Had your Lord willed, they would not have done it.
 You shall disregard them and their fabrications.